Details of the Selection Panels for the teams are under this page.

 Published Selection Criteria and Preliminary Team Information

-Some additional information about
+Some additional information for 2018

 World Orienteering Championships